JSBSim-Team/jsbsim/.github/ISSUE_TEMPLATE/report-an-issue.md

 Note: for support questions, please use [Discussions](https://github.com/JSBSim-Team/jsbsim/discussions).

-This repository issues are reserved for feature requests and bug reports.
+This repository's issues are reserved for feature requests and bug reports.
 Issues that are neither bug reports or feature requests will be transferred to [Discussions](https://github.com/JSBSim-Team/jsbsim/discussions) by the team and the issue will be locked and closed.

 ***
 <!-- please remove the notice above-->